Tips To Increase Your Social Security Benefit

 4. Survivor benefits: In the unfortunate event that your spouse passes away, you can receive 100% of their benefit.
 Understanding how survivor benefits work, will allow you to make strategic decisions to maximize your benefits and/or protect a surviving spouse.

-If the deceased reached retirement age, the surviving spouse can receive whatever the deceased spouse was entitled to in the month of their death.
+- If the deceased was receiving Social Security benefits, the surviving spouse can receive whatever the deceased spouse was entitled to in the month of his or her death.

 Unfortunately, you cannot claim your deceased spouse's benefits in addition to your own retirement benefits.
 Social Security will only pay one— the survivor or the retirement benefit, not both.